bacon-tomato-spaghetti/Jackalope-RDP/README.md

 192.168.174.134:12345
 ```

 If you want to run fuzzer for other RDP services, edit command line after `--`.
-And also, you should edit `RDPFuzzer::CreateRDPThreadContext()`.
-This function adds `/v:<server ip address>` to command line.
+And also, you should edit `RDPFuzzer::CreateRDPThreadContext()`, which adds `/v:<server ip address>` to command line.

 ## OutputFilter